NZVA Awards

 Award criteria

-This award category is open to all veterinarians, veterinary businesses or veterinary groups within New Zealand.
-The Award will recognise and acknowledge positive steps taken by a company associated with the veterinary industry, individuals or practices towards making some practical application of the United Nations' Sustainable Development Goals (UNSDGs).
+This award category is open to all veterinarians, veterinary businesses or veterinary groups within Aotearoa New Zealand.
+The Award recognises and acknowledges positive steps taken towards making some practical application of the United Nations' Sustainable Development Goals (UNSDGs).

 Nominations and eligibility